Food & Culture

 Spanish cuisine is often considered among the best in the world, and it’s not hard to see why.
 A culturally diverse population, a long culinary history, and easy access to a variety of fresh fruit, vegetables, and seafood are all factors that contribute to Spain’s delectable Mediterranean gastronomy.
-Fortunately, Spain is still a relatively cheap country to visit, so you can leave with a happy stomach and a happy wallet!

 The Mediterranean diet is one of the healthiest in the world.
 It can be found in Greece, Southern Italy, and Spain.
 Although similar, each country has their own specialties.
 The diet is based on olive oil, legumes, fruits, and vegetables.
 Fish, cheese, yogurt, and wine are consumed in moderate quantities, while non-fish meat products are consumed only occasionally.

 World traveler is not my title…yet.
 My husband and I began our international journey last August, but we hope to earn that title in the next few years.
 My husband’s career took us on this journey, and as a result I gave up my five-year sales career.
-I tend to be a bit of a romantic and see this as an opportunity to create my “dream job.”

 From kindergarten until 6th grade, I went to a Waldorf school (a way of teaching that originated in Germany).
 This meant that German and foreign language acquisition was an important part of our lessons and most students became more or less fluent in a short period of time.
-I was one of those students.

 The ground beneath my boots shook from the force of my imprint, welcoming my timid heart into the beauty of its being.
 Foreign lands filled with stories of artists who shaped the definition, architecture that withstood times of war and peace, and cuisine created for your taste buds to fall in love with.